Educate and Improve

 Parent and Family Training

 We want you to play an active role in your child’s services.
 Parent Training refers to involving the parents and/or caregivers in the learner’s ABA therapy.
 While it is often referred to as “Parent Training,” we encourage all members of the family to get involved!
-HLG staff empower and equip family members with the tools needed to confidently address and modify target behaviors by applying ABA therapy principles.
+HLG empowers and equips family members with the tools needed to confidently address and modify target behaviors by applying ABA therapy principles.
 A learner’s extended exposure to best practices in the field of ABA helps them generalize acquired skills with the people they are with most often – their family!

 A highly qualified BCBA will conduct family training by explaining effective teaching procedures, modeling the expected response for the parent(s) or caregiver(s), and answering questions or providing explanations for theory behind best teaching practices in ABA.
 The goal of family training is to help parents and caregivers seize “teachable moments” throughout the natural course of a day and help to keep instruction consistent across teaching sessions and settings.
 Parent involvement is highly emphasized in all of HLG’s ABA programs.